A Payment Gateway is a Powerful Tool that Helps to Reassure Visitors

 - Does it Offer Recurring Payments?

 If you plan on accepting recurring payments on your website then it’s important to choose a payment gateway that allows recurring payment options.
 The service should be able to store customer info to allow automatic recurring payments, with most prominent payment gateway service providers offering this.

 - Is it Hosted or Non-Hosted?

-A hosted payment gateway involves redirecting a customer from your payment page to a separated hosted payment page.
-The transaction is finalised on this page, after which the customer is sent back to your website where they’ll receive an order confirmation.
+A hosted payment gateway involves redirecting a customer from your payment page to a separate hosted payment page.
+The transaction is finalized on this page, after which the customer is sent back to your website where they’ll receive an order confirmation.

 With a non-hosted payment gateway, the customer completes the entire transaction onsite without being redirected.
 This means entering and storing financial information on the website, so platforms typically need SSL certification and follow various regulations to meet PCI standards.